DimensionDev/Holoflows-Kit/api-documents/kit.onlyrunincontext.md

 ## OnlyRunInContext() function

-Make sure this file only run in (for Typescript user: but you can still export types) wanted context
+Make sure this file only run in wanted context

 <b>Signature:</b>